Square One Television: Mathman

-Mathman was a green, Pac-Man-like character with a big mouth, a winged football helmet patterned after that of the University of Michigan Wolverines, and a single foot on which he walked around the game maze.
+Mathman was a green, Pac-Man-like character with a big mouth, a winged football helmet (patterned after that of the University of Michigan Wolverines, as a significant number of the show's staff were U-M alumni), and a single foot on which he walked around the game maze.
 When he moved around the maze, he would repeat the phrase "Mathman, Mathman, Mathman," similar to Pac-Man's familiar "wakka-wakka-wakka".
 In a few episodes, Mathman was delayed arriving at the beginning so The Announcer gave the mission to Mr. Glitch.
 Mathman arrived later in Mr. Glitch's role as the nemesis.

 Mathdog

 Mathdog was Mathman's flatulent pet dog and wore a football helmet like that of Mathman.
-When he went around the maze, he would say "Mathdog, Mathdog, Mathdog, pfffft."
+When he went around the maze, he would say "Mathdog, Mathdog, Mathdog."

 Mr. Glitch

 Mathman's nemesis was Mr. Glitch, a cranky tornado who was always described with a different negative adjective.
 He was a parody of the multi-colored Ghost enemies of Pac-Man and would appear whenever Mathman had to make a decision.
 If Mathman ate an incorrect number or polygon, answered a question incorrectly, or used up too much time, Mr. Glitch would "power up" (with lightning bolts and thunder crashing), chase after Mathman, and then eat him.
 He won this right the majority of the times the game was played, only being defeated a handful of times.
 Mr. Glitch took over Mathman's role in a few episodes when Mathman was delayed arriving at the beginning.